tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

    with the given mark ID.
    This has no effect on the stream's current position.

+.. method:: BitstreamReader.seek(position, [whence])

+   Positions the stream at the given byte relative to whence, which may be 0 for the beginning of the stream (the default), 1 for the current position and 2 for the stream end.

 .. method:: BitstreamReader.add_callback(callback)

    Adds a callable function to the stream's callback stack.